mhtaba/smartmed-cms/README.md

-# Sawtooth Cookie Jar
+# Sawtooth SmartMed project
-Simple cookie jar example of a Sawtooth application.
+A Sawtooth application as a consent management service.

 ## Introduction
 This is a minimal example of a Sawtooth 1.1 application,